Creating the Python script

 Example: Creating a connection to Bugzilla

-In this example, the Python script specifies a connection to the open-source bug tracking system Bugzilla when the user clicks the 'Send to Bugzilla' button in Static Code Analysis.
+In this example, the review_action.py Python script specifies a connection to the open-source bug tracking system Bugzilla when the user clicks the 'Send to Bugzilla' button in Static Code Analysis.
 As is typical for the review_action.py script, it defines the issue data that should be sent to Bugzilla, such as the issue ID, the checker that found the issue, the checker message, and the issue's URL.
 (For a list of the predefined variables for the script, see Using predefined variables.)

 The script also includes definition #ui.name to define the custom name for the button, Send to Bugzilla, instead of the default value (Create a ticket).
 The set_bug_id method specifies a link to Bugzilla, which will become a hyperlink to the issue's corresponding Bugzilla bug, and the success_msg method defines a diagnostic message.